jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 And this moment of a single car crash is a moment of selection.
 As is a seed trying to take root into soil and find water and sunshine.
 A fly looking for nectar.
 A predator chasing a herbivore.

+Identity follows function, if it's every the reverse, a self-aware person knows something is wrong.

-Everyone working together inside an ecosystem to make sure energy, nutrients, and water is continually passed, as a torch, form being to being with the most important requirement being we do not use it up, by always make us of it, being passing it along.
+Everyone working together inside an ecosystem to make sure energy, nutrients, and water is continually passed, as a torch, from being to being with the most important requirement being we do not use it up, by always make us of it, before passing it along.

 Our game is different because of us and our minds.